What Chiropractic Patients Need to Know About Sitting Ergonomics

 - Get on your feet!
 Schedule times during the day to stand up and walk around.
 If you can’t remember to do it, add an alarm on your cell phone.
 Even a couple minutes on your feet every hour will help balance prolonged sitting.

 - Visit your chiropractor.
-Back problems brought on by a job behind a desk are not going to magically go away, and can get worse over time.
-Make a chiropractor appointment, get examined, and work to correct the issue.
+Back problems brought on by a job behind a desk are not going to magically go away and can get worse over time.
+Make a chiropractor appointment, get examined, and work with chiropractic care to correct the issue.

 Good health is one of our greatest assets, and it pays to protect it.
 By understanding the risks of a sedentary working environment, we can be proactive in increasing activity and promoting our individual fitness.